 Complete Institutional Withdrawal

 Students who wish to completely withdraw from the institution must fill out the Institutional Withdrawal Form.
+Students must work with the Center for Student Success to complete the Institutional Withdrawal Form.
 Official withdrawal dates will be determined by the date of receipt.
 This date will be applied toward the refund and grade activity policy (see table above).
 However, in unusual circumstances such as unforeseen illness or events beyond the student’s control, the College may use a withdrawal date determined by the student’s last date of attendance at an academically related activity, as documented by the College.
 This is the process students will want to follow to complete the official withdrawal process.
 Failure to do so can result in an unofficial withdrawal.

 Resident students must work with Residential Life staff to vacate their assigned rooms within 48 hours of the receipt of withdrawal forms.
 Extenuating circumstances will be considered by the Residential Life staff.